 Keep Desfax tablets and all medication where young children cannot reach it.

-A locked cupboard, at least one and a half metres above the ground, is a good place to store medicines.
+A locked cupboard, at least one-and a-half metres above the ground, is a good place

 What Desfax looks like